 But the process is more complicated than putting your goods on a website and waiting for someone to buy them.
-Before you jump in, here are some of the things you need to know about how to sell your products online.
+Before you jump in, here are some ecommerce tips and things you need to know about how to sell your products online.

 Learn the marketplace